maxsupermanhd/FactoCord-3.0/README.md

 If you are having an issue make sure to check the error.log to see what the problem is.

-If you are unable to solve the issue yourself, please post an issue containing the error.log, factorio.log (if exists) and unit file if you are using one and I will review and attempt to solve what the problem is.
+If you are unable to solve the issue yourself, please post an issue containing the error.log, factorio.log (if exists) and unit file if you are using one, and I will review and attempt to solve what the problem is.

 # Screenshots